The Truth About Mainstream Jazz Legends: Corea, Hancock & Clarke

-After that, he united with renowned Miles Davis quintet and along with Tony Williams and Ron Carter, they develop into the rhythm section.
-The Davis quintet delves into jazz as a more adaptable and less unchanging music.
+After that, he united with renowned Miles Davis quintet, and along with Tony Williams and Ron Carter, they develop into the rhythm section.
+The Davis quintet delves into jazz as more adaptable and less unchanging music.

-Of course, Hancock was just beginning as a jazz musician and he continues to perform with various top artists on the planet, never dropping his focus while broadening the boundaries of his music.
+Of course, Hancock was beginning as a jazz musician, and he continues to perform with various top artists on the planet, never dropping his focus while broadening the boundaries of his music.

 Slap funk became Clarke’s must-learn technique as well, meaning all budding bassists must master it.
-Even though some consider Larry Graham of Sly and the Family Stone developed a basic slap technique, Clarke seized the style and took it up a notch playing complex jazz harmonies.
+Even though some consider Larry Graham of Sly and the Family Stone is the one who developed the basic slap technique, Clarke seized the style and took it up a notch playing intricate jazz harmonies.

-Another exceptional quality about Clarke is that he is the first bassist to headline tours and sell out shows worldwide.
+Another exceptional quality about Clarke is that he is the first bassist to headline tours and sell-out shows worldwide.
 He crafted precious gemstones in recording studios that rolled into gold albums.
-At the youthful age of twenty-five, he was viewed as a forerunner in the jazz fusion movement.
+At the vigorous age of twenty-five, he held center stage as a forerunner in the jazz-fusion movement.

 Inventing New Bass Instruments

-Granting Clarke’s career in music sustained and expanded to the point of succeeding with numerous awards in the mid-‘80s, he channeled his immeasurable creative energy to film and television.
-First, in television, he began with Pee Wee’s Playhouse and earned an Emmy-nomination for the score.
-He fared well and arrived on the big screen as performing and scoring his own compositions for , Boyz 'N the Hood, and The Transporter.
+Granting Clarke’s career in music sustained and expanded to the point of succeeding with numerous awards in the mid-80s, he channeled his creative energy to film and television.
+First, on TV, he began with Pee Wee’s Playhouse and earned an Emmy-nomination for the score.
+He fared well and arrived on the big screen as performing and scoring his compositions for , Boyz 'N the Hood, and The Transporter.
 Romeo Must Die

 Clarke returned to performing live and recording in the studio, after completing several film scores.
-He hasn’t stopped yet.
-He still creates music with budding jazz musicians and distinguished jazz artists worldwide.
+He hasn’t stopped yet because he still creates music with budding jazz musicians and distinguished jazz artists worldwide.